 CSCHS sponsors a variety of educational programs, receptions, archival projects, oral history projects and a student writing competition.
 Grants and gifts are available from the Society for scholarly projects and publications dealing with California legal and judicial history that advance the mission of the Society.

-The California Supreme Court Historical Society is pleased to advise you of the following program, which it has agreed to co-sponsor:
+The California Supreme Court Historical Society is pleased to present the following program:

 There is no charge for this program.